Buttock augmentation: Lipoinjection

+Preoperative (left) and postoperative (right) of lipoinjection to the buttocks, with lipectomy of the abdomen, upper back, hips, mons pubis, and inner thighs.

 The augmentation and contouring of the buttocks with autologous fat transfer (lipoinjection) therapy is realized with the excess adipose-fat tissue harvested from the abdomen, flanks, and thighs of the patient.
 In 1987 Dr. Eduardo Krulig, a Venezuelan plastic surgeon, described the technique, using the name "lipoinjection" for the first time, mentioning the regions of the body where the technique is useful.
 The gentle liposuction applied to harvest the autologous fat minimally disturbs the local tissues, especially the connective-tissue layer between the skin and the immediate subcutaneous muscle tissues.
 Then, the harvested fat is injected to the pertinent body area of the gluteal region, through a fine-gauge cannula inserted through a small surgical incision, which produces a short and narrow scar.
 Lipoinjection contouring and augmentation with the patient's own body fat avoids the possibility of tissue rejection, and is physically less invasive than buttocks-implant surgery.
 Therefore, depending upon the health of the patient, the convalescence period allows them to resume daily, normal-life activities at two days post-operative, and the full spectrum of physical activity at two weeks post-operative.
 Furthermore, the liposuction harvesting of the patient's excess body fat improves the aesthetic appearance of the body fat donor-sites.
 Nonetheless, physiologically, the human body's normal health-management chemistry does resorb (break down and eliminate) some of the injected adipose-fat tissue, and so might diminish the augmentation.
 According to the degree of diminishment of the volume and contour caused by the fat-resorption, the patient might require additional sessions of fat-transfer therapy to achieve the desired size, shape, and contour of the buttocks.

-In common parlance, lipoinjection into the buttocks for aesthetic purposes is often called a "Brazilian butt lift" (BBL).
+In common parlance, lipoinjection into the buttocks for aesthetic purposes is often called a Brazilian butt lift (BBL).
 This name is suggested to originate from the Brazilian surgeon Ivo Pitanguy, who pioneered the surgery in the 1960s.
 The popularity of the surgery significantly increased during the 2010s as a result of social media trends.